-I will share 15+1 tips today on what not to do while training:
+I share 15+1 tips on ‘what not to do while training’:

 2. Always wear proper shoes and clothes: not wearing the perfect shoes for the event can give you hard time on your skin and foot but also will worsen your technique, thus your performance.

-4. It is unfortunately forbidden to wear cosy, cotton sportswear for training longer or high intensity.
+4. It is unfortunately not beneficial to wear cosy, cotton sportswear for long or high intensity training/competition.
 Wear breathable, artificial materials.

-5. Not drinking while training is a stupid thing.
-You need water as you sweat so drink while exercising but never big portions!
-If you train for more than 1-1,5 hour, have isotonic drink as well.
+5. Not drinking while training is a stupid thing!
+You need water as you sweat.
+So drink while exercising but never big portions!
+If you train for more than 1-1,5 hour, you can have isotonic drink.

 1. Always do warm-up at the beginning: never miss it as it is so important.

-2. Your blood circulation starts to get to higher level, it prepares your joints and muscles for performing and will prevent injuries to occur.
-So missing it can increase the amount of injuries, can reduce your performance and the benefits of training.
+2. While warming up your blood circulation starts to get to higher level, it prepares your joints and muscles for performing and will prevent injuries to occur.
+So missing it can increase the amount of injuries, can lower your performance and the efficiency of training.

 3. It can be 5-10 mins or even 30 minutes long, depending on the training you will do.
 If you do high intensity, plyometric or sport-specific training, half an hour (30mins) warm up is a must!